ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

 3. [User log in request only] If account information is not included, the user must select or switch to the desired account.

-An Activity Tracker event is generated and available in your account after the credentials are validated in the {{site.data.keyword.cloud_notm}}, and account details are available.
+An {{site.data.keyword.atracker_short}} event is generated and available in your account after the credentials are validated in the {{site.data.keyword.cloud_notm}}, and account details are available.

 As the owner or person responsible of the account access management, you can expect an event in your account in any of the following scenarios:
 * User logs in from the UI: You get a log in event after the user's log in credentials (IBMid) are validated in {{site.data.keyword.cloud_notm}} and the user switches to work with your account.